Michael C. Fasching, MD

 Liposuction (or lipoplasty) is a body-sculpting procedure to remove fat that is unresponsive to dieting and exercising.
-This procedure can be applied to nearly any area of the body and is commonly used on multiple areas during an operation.
-Liposuction results in a slimmer and better proportioned figure.
+This procedure can be applied to nearly any area of the body and is commonly used in multiple areas during an operation.
+Liposuction results in a slimmer and better-proportioned figure.
 Liposuction is used effectively to reduce love handles, saddlebags, a double-chin, a bulge around the waistline, or other unsightly fatty deposits in order to develop a better shape and create a more beautiful body.

 Reasons for Considering Liposuction: